Your cart is currently empty!

 The human mind tends to never live in the present and to be a slave to so-called ‘psychological time’ or to constantly worry about what is yet to happen or to continually ruminate on the past.
 This obsessive tendency often leads to wasting the life one lives, to losing important information, experiences and opportunities and above all to communicating superficially, risking greater misunderstandings in relationships with others.
 The suffering that is generated exposes the person to much more stress than one realizes, with the various physical and mental consequences that can derive from it.

 The factor underlying all suffering is always the identification with the mind which makes thought compulsive and hinders the direct experience of reality, often preventing one from finding that dimension of inner stillness.
 Identification with that constant voice in the mind generates a false self that we could define as ‘ego’, that is, an opaque screen made up of concepts, labels, images, judgments and interpretations that stands between the person and his or her interiority and blocks any real interpersonal relationship.
 This definition is not meant to demonize the mind, which is an exceptional tool when used in the right way, such as in the cognitive, practical or work functions of daily life.

-I am referring to when a person identifies himself completely with his own ego, which is equivalent to making the mind no longer a useful tool but completely taking over our lives, dragging us into a dangerous and uncontrollable vortex of rumination .
-You can read more about Mindfulness, Anxiety and Depression in my article at how to find inner peace.
+I am referring to when a person is completely identified with his ego, which is equivalent to making the mind no longer a useful tool but it is it that takes total control over our lives, dragging us into a dangerous and uncontrollable vortex of rumination.
+You can read more about Mindfulness, Anxiety and Depression in my article on how to find inner peace.

 MINDFULNESS AND STRESS: STRESS REDUCTION BASED ON MINDFULNESS